czajkowski/ghosts/README.md

 Creates a .zip file in /dist.

 ### grunt watch
-Watches for changes in HTML, CSS and JS files.
+Watch for changes in HTML, CSS and JS files.
-When files change, copies new files to /build directory, minifies them into /dist directory and creates a new .zip archive.
+When files change, copies them to /build directory, minifies them into /dist directory and creates a new .zip archive.

 ### grunt develop
 Runs 'dist', 'server' and 'watch' tasks.